 Meet Christa Clark MD, FACS

-Board certified plastic surgeon in Granite Bay, CA
+Award-winning, board certified plastic surgeon in Granite Bay, CA

 Dr. Christa Clark believes that providing truly natural results with cosmetic surgery—results that a patient hands-down loves—takes getting to know a patient on a more personal level.
 She’ll take the time to understand your lifestyle and your personality, as well as your aesthetic goals.
 After all, her goal is to help you be a better version of yourself, not anyone else.